Monarchism in France: History

-Following the French Revolution, the execution of Louis XVI in 1793 and the establishment of the First French Republic, monarchist sentiment still remained strong among many elements in France as well as among the now large exiled émigré community abroad.
-The rise of Napoleon Bonaparte and the creation of the First French Empire further complicated monarchist politics, as some former royalists supported Bonaparte as a stabilizing figure, while others remained loyal to the deposed Bourbons.
+Following the French Revolution, the deposition of Louis XVI in 1792 (later execution in 1793) and the establishment of the First French Republic, monarchist sentiment still remained strong among many elements in France as well as among the exiled émigré community abroad.
+The rise of Napoleon Bonaparte and the creation of the First French Empire further complicated monarchist politics, as some former royalists supported Bonaparte as a stabilizing figure, while others remained loyal to the deposed House of Bourbon.
 With the fall of Napoleon in 1814, the monarchy was restored in the Bourbon Restoration under Louis XVIII and Charles X, only to be overthrown again in the July Revolution of 1830, which replaced the senior Bourbon line with the more liberal House of Orléans under Louis-Philippe I. The overthrow of Louis-Philippe in the French Revolution of 1848 marked the end of the July Monarchy and the beginning of the Second French Republic.
-Monarchist hopes revived with the rise of Louis-Napoleon Bonaparte, whose declaration of the Second French Empire in 1852 represented an alternative, Bonapartist form of monarchy.
+The rise of Louis-Napoleon Bonaparte, whose declaration of the Second French Empire in 1852 as Napoleon III, revived the monarchy in Bonapartist form.